 The UK government announced in 2021 that it will increase the number of nuclear warheads in its arsenal for the first time since the Cold War.
 But we don’t want any more of them.
 In fact, we don’t want any.

 We should not be spending billions of pounds on weapons of mass destruction when investment is urgently needed in our NHS, education system and green jobs.
-It’s notable that the government’s priority isn’t to give nurses a well-deserved pay-rise, but to get more nuclear weapons.
+We may now have a new Labour government but they are committed to replacing Trident, Britain’s nuclear weapons spending, and to increasing military spending.

-And now the UK wants to bring US nuclear weapons to Britain – a further undermining of prospects for global peace, and a move that will increase global tensions and put Britain on the front line in a NATO/Russia war.
+A further development is that US nuclear weapons look set to return to Britain – a further undermining of prospects for global peace, and a move that will increase global tensions and put Britain on the front line in a NATO/Russia war.
 This must be stopped.